bradbell/xrst/sphinx/preamble.rst

 ..  comment: These Latex macros can be used by any section.
 Each maco must be
     defined on its own line and the line must match the regular expression
     \n[ \t]*:math:`\\newcommand\{[^`]*\}`[ \t]*
+    They should all be in a '.. rst-class:: hidden' block of preamble.rst

 .. rst-class:: hidden